 Also published on EconomyWatch

-On June 22nd 2015, the Eurozone partners welcomed Greece’s new reform proposal, which formed the basis of discussion between Greece and its creditors.
+On June 22nd, 2015, the Eurozone partners welcomed Greece’s new reform proposal, which formed the basis of discussion between Greece and its creditors.
 The proposal highlighted issues relating to savings in pensions that were linked to curbing an early retirement and increasing pension contributions, selective increase in VAT, privatizations, tax hike for high earners, corporate and luxury tax hikes, public sector wages, spending cuts, primary budget surplus, bonds, investment and numerical targets.
-The bailout reform programme, with less than a week until it expires i.e. 30th June, showed some basic differences between Greece and its lenders.
-One of the biggest debates is related to the taxes and pensions.
-For instance, creditors disagreed to accept an introduction of 12% corporate tax on companies with a profit of more that €500,000.
-Creditors also differ on the Greece’s proposal of raising revenue by raising social security contribution from employers and limiting early retirement.
+The bailout reform program, with less than a week until it expires i.e. 30th June, showed some basic differences between Greece and its lenders.
+One of the biggest debates is related to taxes and pensions.
+For instance, creditors disagreed to accept an introduction of a 12% corporate tax on companies with a profit of more than €500,000.
+Creditors also differ on Greece’s proposal of raising revenue by raising social security contributions from employers and limiting early retirement.
 IMF director Christine Lagarde said that the Greek government’s tax plans were not feasible.
-“You can’t build a programme just on the promise of improved tax collection, as we have heard for the past five years with very little result,” she said in an interview for the French magazine Challenges (in French).
-She added that she did not want an exit of Greece and if it happened the short-term contagion risks are low in the Eurozone.
+“You can’t build a program just on the promise of improved tax collection, as we have heard for the past five years with very little result,” she said in an interview for the French magazine Challenges (in French).
+She added that she did not want an exit from Greece and if it happened the short-term contagion risks are low in the Eurozone.
 However, if after Grexit, Greece needed the support of IMF, the latter will be there for any help, she added.

 © 2015 Deena Zaidi.
 All rights reserved.